Conegliano

-Conegliano (/it/; Venetian: Conejan) is a town and comune of the Veneto region, Italy, in the province of Treviso, about 30 km north by rail from the town of Treviso.
-The population of the city is of people.
+Conegliano (/it/; Venetian: Conejan) is a town and comune of the Veneto region of Italy in the province of Treviso, about 30 km north by rail from the town of Treviso.
+As of 30 September 2017, the population of the city is of people.
 The remains of a 10th-century castle are situated on a hill that dominates the town.
 Formerly belonging to the Bishop of Vittorio Veneto, what remains is a bell tower, which now houses a small museum, and outer walls.
 On 7 July 2019, Le Colline del Prosecco di Conegliano e Valdobbiadene was inscribed as a UNESCO World Heritage Site.

 History

 Medieval and early modern periods

 In the 10th century, the Castle of Conegliano was established under the control of the Bishop of Belluno.
-The origin of the name 'Conegliano' likely derives itself from Latin cuniculus meaning 'underground tunnel'.
+The origin of the name "Conegliano" likely derives itself from Latin cuniculus meaning "underground tunnel".
 Control of the area was passed over first to the March of Treviso in 1153, and then the Republic of Venice in 1337.
 In the 1300s, a village was established by a group of noble families around the castle.
 During the Middle Ages, the castle served as the centre of power in Conegliano, being both the seat of the town's podestà and religious functions.
 Under Trevigiani and Venetian control, Conegliano's fortifications were strengthened.
 However, Conegliano entered a state of decline following the end of the War of the League of Cambrai.
 Between the end of the 1300s and 1800s, Conegliano was home to a Jewish community.
 In 1629, the Jewish community was forcibly relocated to the bottom of the castle's hill, before being again moved in 1675 to outside the town's walls.
+The community built a new synagogue within the ghetto in 1701; following its abandonment after World War I, the entire interior was dismantled and transferred to Jerusalem in 1951, where it was reconstructed as the Italian Synagogue of Jerusalem.

 1800s to present

 Following the end of the Napoleonic Wars, Conegliano came under Austrian control as part of the Kingdom of Lombardy-Venetia.
 Under Austrian control, Conegliano underwent civil growth and development.
 In World War I, following the Italian defeat at Battle of Caporetto, Italian troops began retreating to the Piave river with Conegliano becoming an important transit point.
 The German-Austrian advance meant the town was occupied on 1 November 1917.
 It remained under the occupation of the Central Powers up to 24 October 1918 after the Italian victory at the Battle of Vittorio Veneto.